 Again, the CKD is only recommended for active people and athletes performing exercise at such high intensities that they need these carbs in order to perform at their full potential.

-The main issue with most peanut butter in stores today is that it’s processed using hydrogenated oils.
+The main issue with many peanut butter products in stores today is that they’re processed using hydrogenated oils.
 Also known as artificial trans fats, these oils might put your health at risk and cause severe damage[*].

 Some of these negative effects include[*]:

 - Increased risk of heart disease and developing certain types of cancer.

 - Reduced HDL cholesterol (the good kind) and increased LDL cholesterol (the harmful one).